-If you don’t maintain your car’s minimum oil level, there’s a good chance key engine components will be starved of oil and either wear prematurely or fail catastrophically.
+If you don’t maintain your car’s minimum engine oil level, there’s a good chance key engine components will be starved of oil and either wear prematurely or fail catastrophically.
 That would mean a LOT of expense and trouble – far more than the cost of a litre of oil at the gas station and a dipstick check every weekend.

 It’s not just about keeping the oil level topped up.
 It’s also vital to change the engine oil at the manufacturer’s specified service intervals, because oil wears out.
-Your engine might be purring like a cat, but inside it the oil is being subjected to constant mechanical and chemical stresses that will slowly degrade its performance.
+Your engine might be purring like a cat, but inside the oil is being subjected to constant mechanical and chemical stresses that will slowly degrade its performance.

 The mechanical stresses and strains are probably easy to picture and lead to steady molecular breakdown.
 The chemical degradation comes from the accumulation of contaminants from engine combustion processes and leaky gaskets and oil seals (in older cars), and the effects of oxidation.
-Oil isn’t cheap, but it’s a lot cheaper than a premature engine replacement.
+Engine oil isn’t cheap, but it’s a lot cheaper than a premature engine replacement.

 ‘Mineral’ oil sounds like it should be synthetic too (minerals aren’t organic, after all), but the name comes from the way it’s extracted from the earth like other mineral deposits.
 It’s ‘cruder’ than synthetic oil, but also a lot cheaper to manufacturer, and it can still provide perfectly adequate protection for less demanding engines.

-‘Synthetic’ motor oil is the pinnacle of engine lubrication for high-performance vehicles.
-Despite the name, though, synthetic oil is still derived from the thick black stuff ejected by oil wells.
+‘Synthetic’ engine oil is the pinnacle of engine lubrication for high-performance vehicles.
+Despite the name, though, synthetic oil is still derived from the thick, black stuff ejected by oil wells.
 The difference is that its molecular structure and properties are modified, refined and ‘synthesised’ using complex laboratory processes.
 Synthetic oil can be made more durable, particularly for the ‘shear’ stresses in transmission systems, and allows lower SAE ‘W’ grades for better performance and protection at low temperatures.

 ‘Part-synthetic’ oils lies somewhere in the middle, offering much of the performance of fully synthetic oils but at a much lower cost.